jesslns/CV/README.md

   <a href="https://github.com/jesslns">Github</a>
 </p>

 I enjoy the process of finding a solution to a problem and creating something innovative in itself.
-I have a strong analytical bacground from my master in Hydrology and as an environmental consultant for 2 years.
+I have a strong analytical background from my master in Hydrology and as an environmental consultant for 2 years.
 I can work well under pressure and have good time management to meet deadlines.
 My passion and curiosity about code leads me to become a full stack developer.
 I am determined to extend my hobby into a career and was selected as a Fellow student at Makers Academy.
 I will be job-ready upon graduation of the 12-week immersive software engineering course.

 ## Skills